North–South Rail Link: Alternatives

 As of 2018, the MBTA and Amtrak use the Grand Junction Line for non-revenue vehicle moves between the two sides of their networks.
 This alternative connection splits from the Framingham/Worcester Line near Boston University and the Mass Turnpike Allston/Brighton exit ramps, and the track then crosses the Charles River into Cambridge.
 From there, it runs through the East Cambridge neighborhood and into Somerville, where it connects to the commuter rail lines running from North Station, just below the McGrath-O'Brien Highway.

 The line is currently single-tracked east of Massachusetts Avenue and slow, with a large number of at-grade crossings.
 Several of the crossings (e.g. Massachusetts Avenue, several streets around Kendall Square, Cambridge Street, and Gore Street) require trains to come to a near-complete stop before proceeding at their maximum allowed track speed of 10 mph.
 The line would potentially be served by a new West Station which is proposed as part of the Beacon Park Yard redevelopment.

 The Grand Junction corridor has also been proposed as part of the Urban Ring light rail or bus rapid transit project, or a possible pedestrian trail.
 However, only Worcester Line trains would be directly served, while all other trains from South Station lines would have to detour and reverse all the way to the west of Back Bay and Lansdowne stations to reach the Grand Junction connection.

-An above-ground rail link between South and North Stations was once proposed by the Boston-based Association for Public Transportation (which also supports the underground North–South Rail Link).
-This would eliminate the need to use multiple rapid transit lines to travel between terminals, but would still require two transfers for Amtrak and commuter rail passengers passing through downtown Boston.
-Unless grade separated, the link would have to operate at slow speed through very congested downtown traffic.